CajunAvenger/forgeLoad/README.md

 > -e

-Only generate edition files (others only generated when paired with -1 or -i)
+Only generate edition files (others only generated when paired with -f or -i)

 > SET or -SET